-Since EarthSky went online – 25 years ago in 1994 – many of you have said you love our Tonight pages.
+Since EarthSky went online – 26 years ago in 1994 – many of you have said you love our Tonight pages.
 They are cool!
 They offer the charts and information you need to learn to navigate the night sky.
 We’re constantly trying to make this area of the website better.
-We’ve been working toward a redesign of the Tonight pages, to help bring within your easy reach a ton of great content we’ve spent years developing.
+In the coming year, we hope to launch a redesign of the Tonight pages, to help bring within your easy reach a ton of great content we’ve spent years developing.
 Your support will make that happen.
 Please help!

 Ready to donate?
 Go to the top of this page.

-In early 2019 – thanks to your donations from last year’s crowd-funding campaign – we were able to fulfill a long-held dream.
-It’s an all-new feature at our website called EarthSky Community Photos.
+Two years ago – thanks to your donations – we were able to fulfill a long-held dream.
+It’s a feature at our website called EarthSky Community Photos.
 You can submit your photos and see them displayed in our gallery!
 Click on your name, and you’ll see your photos all displayed on one page.

 The response has been amazing, with many new photos of night sky events – and images from your world – posted every day.

 We love your photos.
 Thank you for making this possible.